ui5-community/wdi5/docs/docker.md

-# Docker
+# docker

 Prerequisite for all this is a working/running docker environment.

-## Variants
+## variants

-1. Run a single container that holds
+1. Run a single container that holds:

    - sample UI5 JS app incl tests from `wdi5` repo as application under test
    - sample WebdriverIO setup and `wdi5` config
-   - local webserver + proxy config serving the UI5 JS app at `localhost:8888`
+   - local webserver + proxy config serving the UI5 JS app at `<docker-container>:8888`
-   - local `ui5-tooling` setup including `ui5-middleware-simpleproxy` serving the UI5 JS app at `localhost:8080`
+   - local `ui5-tooling` setup including `ui5-middleware-simpleproxy` serving the UI5 JS app at `<docker-container>:8080`

-2. Run a composed setup of four container (sample UI5 JS app as application under test, test resources, chrome, selenium) in parallel to be more flexible and able to switch between browsers.
+2. (soon) Run a composed setup of four container (sample UI5 JS app as application under test, test resources, chrome, selenium) in parallel to be more flexible and able to switch between browsers.

-## Running
+## running

-### Standalone
+### standalone

+The image serves `/app/webapp` both via the `ui5-server` at `http://<docker-container>:8080` and via a regular webserver ([`soerver`](https://www.npmjs.com/package/soerver)) at `http://<docker-container>:8888`.
+Both proxy request to a OData v2 sample service - [see the proxy config file](https://github.com/js-soft/wdi5/blob/main/examples/ui5-js-app/webapp/proxyrc.json) and the [ui5.yaml](https://github.com/js-soft/wdi5/blob/main/examples/ui5-js-app/ui5.yaml) for details on target host and "mountpoint".

-a sample execution is provided via a default "entry point":
+A sample execution is provided via a default "entry point":
 `$> docker run --rm -ti wdi5`
 will run the "basic" `wdi5` tests with Chrome headless against a local webserver on `localhost:8888`

-In order to provide your own UI5 app, `wdi5` config and/or run your custom test command, mount the respective files and folders into the container and supply bespoken command:
+In order to expose your own UI5 app + `wdi5` config to the docker container and/or run your custom test command, mount the respective files and folders into the container and supply bespoken command:

 ```bash
 # --rm auto-removes the container at stop